devenes/weather-api/README.md

     branches:
       - "release"
 ```
 Wrote the stages to build Docker image and login to Docker Hub.
-To login to Docker Hub you need to define your Docker Hub credentials in the environment variables on GitHub which are called `DOCKER_HUB_USERNAME` and `DOCKER_HUB_PASSWORD`.
+For logining to Docker Hub you need to define your Docker Hub credentials in the environment variables on GitHub settings which are called `DOCKER_HUB_USERNAME` and `DOCKER_HUB_PASSWORD`.
 ```bash
 jobs:
   docker: